Ctri-The-Third/SpaceTraders_dispatcher/blog/week13.md

 * Week 13 - does having ore hounds that can't transfer cargo leave the asteroid to sell make sense?
 (Determine CPR and CPH estimations)
 * the recon dispatcher is not behaving correctly and is trying to use the wrong token for some ships.

+## Dedicated Surveyors

+We've begun reworking our conductor structure to allow for hourly executions, and daily executions.
+The daily execution currently is for resetting the uncharted waypoints, to be searched for again.

+The hourly behaviour will be for ascribing ship behaviours - relocating fleets etc...

+The every-minute will be scaling and buying new ships, and upgrading them.
+The new conductor splits ore hounds based on their numerical index.

+## Survey collision

+We noticed last week that having a single survey be returned for all ships was no ideal - we're actually consuming them significantly faster than we'd expect.
+This results in a bunch of 409s as ships try and fight over the same survey.

+The solution will be assigned surveys to ships.